 Subject to regulatory requirements and operator’s policy, a 5G system with satellite access shall be able to support service continuity (with minimum service interruption) of a UE-Satellite-UE communication when the UE communication path moves between serving satellites (due to the movement of the UE and/or the satellites).

 Subject to regulatory requirements and operator’s policy, a 5G system with satellite access shall support service continuity (with minimum service interruption) of a UE-Satellite-UE communication when the communication path between UEs extends to additional satellites (through ISLs).

+- Subject to regulatory requirements and operator’s policies, a 5G system with satellite access supporting multiple satellite orbit types with different characteristics (e.g.; altitude, orbital characteristics, satellite capabilities) shall support service continuity with no interruption when the communication path of a UE (e.g., Relay or CPE) is moving between satellites of the same network operating in any orbit type with given characteristics.

+- Subject to regulatory requirements and operator’s policies, a 5G system with satellite access supporting multiple satellite orbit types with different characteristics (e.g.; altitude, orbital characteristics, satellite capabilities) shall support minimum service interruption when the communication path of a UE (e.g., Relay or CPE) is moving between terrestrial access and satellite access networks or between satellites networks potentially supporting different orbit types with different characteristics.

 6.46.4 Roaming aspects